WPChill/download-monitor-for-woocommerce/readme.txt

 = What payment integrations are available? =

-You can take advantage of all the payment integrations provided by WooCommerce, the actual purchases are handled directly from there.
+You can take advantage of all the payment integrations provided by WooCommerce, the actual purchases are handled directly from WooCommerce.

 = Can I attach multiple downloads to a single product? =

-Yes, when configuring your WooCommerce product you can link one or multiple downloads from Download Monitor.
+Yes, when configuring your WooCommerce product, you can link one or multiple downloads from Download Monitor.

 == Screenshots ==